Renzo Severino

 You can find my CV here.

-I use large administrative datasets and simulations to study the interactions of Venezuelan immigrants and Peruvian schoolchildren in the context of a large and rapid immigration inflow produced by the unprecedented exodus of Venezuelan families into Peru.
+I use large administrative datasets and simulations to study the interactions of Venezuelan immigrants and Peruvian schoolchildren in the context of a large and rapid immigration inflow of Venezuelan families into Peru.
 In my Job Market Paper, I used quasi-random classroom assignment to quantify and interpret the impact of an additional Venezuelan classmate on the academic performance of Peruvian eighth graders.
 [Draft] [Highlights] .